-Rialto Man Arrested After 5-Year-Old Boy Dies in Suspected Case of Child Abuse: Police
+Rialto Father Arrested After 5-Year-Old Son Dies in Suspected Case of Child Abuse: Police

 A cause of death, however, is not yet known.

+Neighbors told KTLA they’ve seen police vehicles at the home before; authorities confirmed officers have investigated activity at the home previously, but did not elaborate.

+“For us now, our job is to get justice for this 5-year-old, make sure this man is prosecuted to the fullest,” said Rialto police Sgt.
+Cameron Nelson.
+“But also now have a responsibility now to the four other kids in the house, we’re going to ensure that they’re safe and they’re well taken care of.”

-Miguel Castaneda Sr. was subsequently arrested on suspicion of homicide and felony child abuse after investigators interviewed him, police said.
-He was booked into the West Valley Detention Center and is ineligible for bail, inmate records indicated.
+Castaneda has been booked into the West Valley Detention Center and is ineligible for bail, inmate records indicated.

-Police did not immediately confirm the relationship between the man and child, but the San Bernardino Sun identified the suspect as the boy’s father.

 Anyone with information about the case is urged to call Detective Ralph Ballew at 909-820-8055 or email him at Rballew@rialtopd.com.